 Ours is an unintentional museum.
-What today is known as Heritage Hall Museum & Archives began as a collection.
-A collection that grew in to this amazing South Dakota Museum.
+What we now know as Heritage Hall Museum & Archives began as a simple collection.
+A collection that grew.

-In the 1950s, the second floor of the Tieszen Industrial Arts Building became the new home for this unintentional museum.
-It is during these years that we find the first notes of accessions donated to the cause and lists of the artifacts on display: 2 plows, 2 copper kettles, 4 wooden rakes, 1 cabbage cutter, 4 mud bricks, 2 oxen yokes, 1 buffalo head, 1 street lamp, 1 hand grenade, 1 doctor’s chair, 1 surrey… and the list goes on.
+Over the decades that followed, the collection moved to various places on campus as it continued to grow.
+In the late 1950s, we find the first notes of accessions and list of artifacts on display: 2 plows, 2 copper kettles, 4 wooden rakes, 1 cabbage cutter, 4 mud bricks, 2 oxen yokes, 1 buffalo head, 1 street lamp, 1 hand grenade, 1 doctor's chair, 1 surrey... and the list goes on.

-By the 1970s, this fledgling museum had once again outgrown its confines and moved to a new building just south of the Freeman Academy campus.
-This new community-focused museum now had a name: Heritage Hall Museum.
+In 1975, this unintentional museum was finally given a home of its own just south of the Freeman Junior College & Academy campus.
 A 1998 addition almost doubled the floor space available.
 Here also, the growing archives collection was given its first formal home.

 Over time, several historic buildings were added to the museum complex.
+The Diamond Valley Country School served students from 1896-1969.
+The Johannesthal Reformed Church held services from 1902-1967.
+The Bethel Mennonite Church was in use from 1920-1992.
+The Ludwig Deckert pioneer home was built in 1879 and is listed on the National Register of Historic Places.
 Each historic building has a unique story that adds dimension and depth to understanding the early years of the greater Freeman community.

-We invite you to participate in the work that is being done at Heritage Hall Museum & Archives.
-Become a member, stop by and volunteer for a few hours, lend your expertise to develop a new display, consider a monetary gift that will help the work here continue.
-Or come visit us!
+We would love to have you come visit us!
 Most folks spend an hour and a half to two hours here, and there is always more to see.
 We look forward to seeing you soon!

 Heritage Hall Museum and Archives strives to preserve, educate and foster appreciation for the diverse natural and cultural history of the greater Freeman area, settled largely by Germans from Russia in the 1870s.